HOW TO SURVIVE AIR TRAVEL WITH CHILDREN

 Air travel with children – does the very idea fill you with dread?

-We used to feel the same way but now we have a couple of (successful) long haul flights with the kids under my belt, we can share the do's and don’ts on how to make air travel with children fun.
-Kinda.
+We used to feel the same way but now we have a couple of (successful) long haul flights with the kids under our belt, we can share the do's and don’ts on how to make air travel with children fun.

 We're not saying it's going to be a walk in the park, but a little preparation can make the whole experience enjoyable for both you and them.

-1. Book in advance or prepare to spend money; lots of money
+1. Book your family holiday in advance or prepare to spend money; lots of money

 2. Think about the night before you travel